wolfeidau/echo-spa-middleware/README.md

 # License

-This application is released under Apache 2.0 license and is copyright [Mark Wolfe](https://www.wolfe.id.au).
+This library is released under Apache 2.0 license and is copyright [Mark Wolfe](https://www.wolfe.id.au).